-On a bigger scale, it’s that old problem of keeping up with the Joneses (or the Kardashians, depending on the circles you run in!).
+On a bigger scale, it’s that old problem of keeping up with the Joneses.
 As you make more money — believe me — you will find more things to spend it on.
-You’ll want that nicer car, bigger house, or you’ll need better clothes for your new position, etc.
+You’ll want that nicer car, a bigger house, or you’ll need better clothes for your new position, etc.

 The other half of this equation is the fact that how we feel about money is constantly changing, too.
 How rich or comfortable or well off you feel can change by the day, if not the hour!
 One month a full fridge might make you feel rich because you can afford all those healthy foods, while the next month it makes you feel poor because you have to eat in all the time.
 Same circumstances, different feelings.

 So the idea that you can create a budget, a conscious spending plan, or any kind of financial plan once and BE DONE WITH IT is patently absurd.
 A lot of you may be shaking your heads and worrying when I say this.
 You feel anxious that you have to do this whole spending plan or financial planning thing more than once!
 But I think it’s actually a good thing.